sisoe24/Nuke-Tools/README.md

 - [vimdcc](https://github.com/sisoe24/vimdcc) - A Vim-like experience for Nuke's default Script Editor.

 > The extension auto-downloads and installs the latest package versions from GitHub, updating monthly.
 Use `Nuke Extras` -> `Clear Packages Cache` for version issues.

 ## 1.12.
 Nodes Panel

-> The nodes panel is currently in Preview and may not work as expected.
-If you encounter any issues, please open an issue on the GitHub repository.
-You can also request new features or contribute by opening a PR.
+> **Preview Feature:** The nodes panel is in Preview and may not work as expected.
+Report issues or suggest features on GitHub via issues or PRs.

 ![NodesPanel](/resources/demo/nodes_panel.gif)

-The nodes panel allows you to view and interact with nodes in the current DAG in Nuke.
-Currently, the panel only supports adding and editing Python Knobs, including the `knobChanged` knob.
+The nodes panel enables interaction with nodes in the current Nuke DAG.
+It currently supports adding and editing Python Knobs, including `knobChanged`.

 ### 1.12.1.
 Usage

-Click Nuke icon in Activity Bar for nodes panel.
-Connect to nukeserversocket to see DAG nodes.
-Add knobs with `+` button.
-Edit file references and sync with "Send code to Knob".
-For `knobChanged`, enter name when creating knob.
-Click "Refresh" for new knobs, "Sync Nodes" for renamed nodes.
+- Open the nodes panel via the Nuke icon in the Activity Bar.
+- Connect to `nukeserversocket` to access DAG nodes.
+- Add knobs with the `+` button and sync using "Send code to Knob."
+- Use "Refresh" for new knobs and "Sync Nodes" for renamed nodes.

 ### 1.12.2.
 Known Issues and Limitations

-- Knob scripts are tied to the current Workspace (`$workspace/.nuketools`).
-If you change the Workspace, the panel will not be able to find the knob files.
+- Knob scripts are stored in the Workspace directory (`$workspace/.nuketools`).
+Changing Workspace breaks knob file references.
 - Use alphanumeric characters and underscores for knob names.
-- After syncing the knob's value, Nuke may not execute the code until you execute a command in the Script Editor.
-This is a Nuke-specific issue and not related to the extension.
-I am still trying to understand why this happens so if you have any ideas, let me know.
+- After syncing a knob value, Nuke may require a command in the Script Editor to execute it.
+This is a Nuke-specific issue under investigation—contributions or ideas are welcome.

 ## 1.13.
 Contributing